 There’s nothing quite like a warm and hearty bowl of soup on a cold winter day.
 This Great Northern Bean Soup is one of our favorite comfort food.
 It’s simple to make, and the rich and flavorful broth is sure to satisfy!

 Plus, this soup is perfect for busy weeknights and you can prepare it in the slow cooker so it practically cooks itself.

-This Great Northern Bean Soup recipe is a classic soup that’s a frugal, economical way to get dinner on the table.
+This Northern beans crock pot soup is a classic recipe, and a frugal, economical way to put a delicious meal on the table.

 Another key to this soup is slow cooking.
 The longer it cooks, the more the flavors will develop.

 Love beans recipes?
 Then try our Instant Pot White Beans, Tuscan Bean Salad, Slow Cooker Calico Beans, and Instant Pot Great Northern Beans.

 - Dried Great Northern beans